shhavel/fuel_calculator_elixir/README.md

 ## Uninstall CLI

 Remove the alias or symlink.
+For example, to remove symlink run `rm /usr/local/bin/fuel_calculator`